What is a Rhinoplasty?

 Septoplasty may be included in a rhinoplasty.
 The septum is the natural segment of bone and cartilage that separates the two air passages inside the nostrils.
 Injury or genetics can shift the septum out of place and partially limit your ability to breathe.
 With a septoplasty, we can correct this deviated septum and clear your breathing passages.

-Dr. Jennifer Parker Porter, founder of Chevy Chase Facial Plastic Surgery, offers experienced and expert care to patients in need of a rhinoplasty.
+Dr. Jennifer Parker Porter and Dr. Jigar Sitapara, offer over 20+ years of combined experienced and expert care to patients in need of a rhinoplasty.

 Do You Need a Rhinoplasty Revision?

 Previous rhinoplasty procedures in your medical history do not preclude you from having the procedure done again.
 Patients who have had an unsatisfying experience with another plastic surgeon make up about half of the rhinoplasty cases we see at Chevy Chase Facial Plastic Surgery.
 Most frequently, patients choose to have a revision rhinoplasty because they are having trouble breathing.
-Dr. Porter can also address cosmetic concerns related to an earlier rhinoplasty.
+Our Facial Plastic Surgeons can also address cosmetic concerns related to an earlier rhinoplasty.

 Revision rhinoplasty tends to be more complex than the initial procedure because of changes that the first surgery makes to the structures of the nose.
-Dr. Porter can discuss these issues during your initial consultation so that you know what to expect.
+Dr. Porter and Dr. Sitapara can discuss these issues during your initial consultation so that you know what to expect.
 Previous operative reports are helpful if available.
-If your nose has been injured or undergone any surgery in the past then you should inform Dr. Porter at the time of your consultation.
+If your nose has been injured or undergone any surgery in the past then you should inform your surgeon at the time of your consultation.

-During the consultation Dr. Porter will determine whether the procedure will require cartilage grafts from other areas of the body.
+During the consultation your surgeon will determine whether the procedure will require cartilage grafts from other areas of the body.
 This is not necessary in all cases.
 A majority of revision rhinoplasty procedures involve an external, or open, approach.
-This is to better visualize the work previously performed.
+This is to better visualize the work previously performed, but occasionally more minor refinements can be achieved with the closed “scarless” approach.

 Washington, DC-area patients consider rhinoplasty both for their cosmetic improvement and their comfort.
-With this surgery, Dr. Porter can:
+With this surgery, Dr. Porter and Dr. Sitapara can:

 - Remove an unwanted hump or bump